 Escalate Solutions has a value proposition and business model based upon deliberate generalization.
 We are strategic consultants, which inherently means different things to different clients.
 Those that engage us – from multi-billion dollar operators to emerging small businesses – all hire us because we can helping growing, scaling and sustaining companies address a variety of functions at any phase of the business life cycle.
 In other words, we add value because of our diversity.
 That said, just because we have broad capacity and a variety of services, that doesn’t mean we don’t have to refine our skill sets and expertise within each of our focus areas.
 We have to specialize each and every day….we just so happen to specialize in a lot of different services.

 Until now, history has shown that specialized firms in successful industries are more likely to be survive for the long-term….but the problem with that metric is what happens when that sole industry isn’t as successful as it used to be (ie, Blockbuster, Xerox, Kodak, etc.).
 The question is especially relevant in our current global ecosystem where advancements through AI, IoT, Machine Learning and other technologies are changing the dynamics of business strategy on a daily basis.
 One of the outcomes of Digital Transformation, I would assert, is that we have reached a point where the difference between specialization and diversification may no longer actually exist from a complexity standpoint.
-Even firms that opt to specialize in “what they know best” are being forced to evolve, innovate, advance and naturally digitally at such a rapid level, the strategic implications are frankly no less complicated than they would be if they were intentionally diversifying.
+Even firms that opt to specialize in “what they know best” are being forced to evolve, innovate and advance at such a rapid level, the strategic implications are frankly no less complicated than they would be if they were intentionally diversifying.

 Leaders of organizations that are growing, scaling and seeking sustainability can all benefit from a shift in mindset to reflect this reality.
 If you want to specialize, specialize.
 If you aim to diversify, diversify.
 Whatever your strategy, set your objectives around achieving excellence, differentiation and overall digital transformation.
 With a proper investment in infrastructure and culture, it doesn’t matter how many divisions or companies you operate.
 It only matters that your organization prioritizes evolution, innovation and advancement.
 Accept this evolution of the “conflicting dichotomy” between specialization and diversification, and your organization will find you are not only keeping pace with the competition, but creating a value proposition that will set the bar for the rest.